The Part represents the actual physical electronic component.

 In the schematic editor, click Place » Part.

-From the Components panel, right-click Place <ComponentName>.
+From the Components panel, right-click on a component and select Place <ComponentName>.

-Placing from the Components Panel
+Placement from the Components Panel

 The panel displays the contents of the currently selected library.
 Use the drop-down next to the library name to choose another library.